Let’s dive into what digital citizenship is and why it’s so important to teach in the classroom

 Learning how to be a good digital citizen comes hand-in-hand with learning how to be a considerate person; nurturing a sense of empathy towards others, and developing healthy relationships.
 Digital citizenship will also give students a headstart in their future careers as more and more jobs will value digital skills in the coming years.

-There’s a lot to pack into this topic — and we know you teachers are busy — so let’s break things down into four key focus areas that will help guide students as they grow into good digital citizens: Respect, Digital Footprint, Protection, and Copyright.
+There’s a lot to pack into this topic of digital citizenship for kids — and we know you teachers are busy — so let’s break things down into four key focus areas that will help guide students as they grow into good digital citizens: Respect, Digital Footprint, Protection, and Copyright.

 When teaching students about the basics of being a good digital citizen, try starting with the most fundamental golden rule: treat people how you’d like to be treated – in real life and your digital lives!

 We all know how easy it is to misinterpret messages we receive online.
 These situations are even harder for kids as online interaction takes away the social cues they’re often still learning.
 Without tone and body language, it’s easy for words to get lost in translation.
 Put this into practice by playing a fun game with your students where you include some examples of messages that could be misinterpreted to demonstrate the difference between communicating face-to-face and digital communication.
 This will help to bring home the point that online messaging can so easily get lost in translation!